bricker0/choropleth_map/README.md

 - [ ] Create a directory on your local machine to keep all of these files
 - [ ] Open the globe data (SHP file) you downloaded See <a href="https://video.uu.nl/permalink/v1261a0b1e6f8si7itsn/iframe/#start=11">Video GitHub + QGIS</a>
 - [ ] Find and download SDG data from <a href="https://unstats-undesa.opendata.arcgis.com/">the UN STATS Open SDG Data Hub site.</a>
 - [ ] Open both SHP files in QGIS.
+- [ ] Optional: Normalize your SDG data in QGIS.
 - [ ] Change the map projection.
 - [ ] Categorize the data to make the map <a href="https://video.uu.nl/permalink/v1261a0c06c8bm2m1ftn/">Video Choropleth Map Symbology</a>
 - [ ] Change the classes and symbology <a href="https://video.uu.nl/permalink/v1261a0c0726ftjbuu4h/">Video to change classes here</a>